adindozo/comms-app/README.md

 # comms-app
-Comms is a real-time audience interaction web app for meetings and events.
+Comms is a real-time audience interaction web platform for meetings and events.